-Julie’s expertise in the area of pelvic health physiotherapy is supported by her active decision to pursue learning opportunities that will enhance her practice and best serve her patients.
-During treatment, Julie uses a variety of techniques and methods to help patients reach their rehabilitation goals.
-Julie is trained in traditional acupuncture, dry needling, myofascial release, pre or post-natal care, and chronic pain.
-She is also certified to instruct patients in Hypopressive Low Pressure Fitness™ techniques and enjoys leading group classes.
+Julie's proficiency in the field of pelvic health physiotherapy is underpinned by her proactive approach to learning and personal growth.
+Throughout her practice, she employs a wide array of techniques and methods to guide her patients towards their rehabilitation goals.
+Her skill set includes traditional acupuncture, dry needling, myofascial release, pre- and post-natal care, and the management of chronic pain.
+She is also certified to instruct patients in Hypopressive Low Pressure Fitness™ techniques, offering a holistic approach to recovery.

 Menopause is a natural and transformative phase in a woman's life.
 While it can bring about various physical changes, pelvic floor issues don't have to be an inevitable part of the process.